wsdaniels/COmodeling/README.md

 # COmodeling

-Repo to hold data and code for manuscript "Predicting Fire Season Intensity in Maritime Southeast Asia with Interpretable Models"
+Repo to hold data and code for manuscript "Interpretable Models Capture the Complex Relationship Between Climate Indices and Fire Season Intensity in Maritime Southeast Asia."
 Manuscript can be found at: https://doi.org/10.31223/X59320

 **Response variable data**
 Contains week averaged CO observations from MOPITT within the MSEA region: